Women of the Moose: History

 The WOTM originated as the Women of Mooseheart Legion in 1913.
 In the early years the group had little structure above the Chapter level.
-In 1926, Katherine Smith, the Director of Public Employment in the Department of Labor under Davis, was appointed the first "Grand Chancellor" of the Women of the Moose.
+In 1926, Katherine Smith, the Director of Public Employment in the Department of Labor under James J. Davis, was appointed the first "Grand Chancellor" of the Women of the Moose.
 Under her direction the WOM grew to 250,000 members by the time of her retirement in 1964.